ondenman/drag-n-drop-totaliser/README.md

 ~~~

 ## API
 Drag-n-drop-totaliser's state is managed by [Redux](https://github.com/reactjs/redux).
-Drag-n-drop-totaliser's API exposes its `state` and `store` objects.
-Call functions any time the state changes by using the `totaliser.subscribe()` method.
+Its API exposes Redux's `state` and `store` objects.
+Functions can be called each time the state changes by passing them to the `totaliser.subscribe()` method.

 ~~~
     totaliser.subscribe(hello)